akuyper/jflp/README.md

 ## Example

-This is a basic example showing  how to solve a common problem when researching labor data in Japan: downloading an excel file that has Japanese government-specific formatting.
-It shows how to utilize the functions for each form from the Bureau database, namely forms IV-9 and IV-7, and begin making graphical visualizations.
-The example code downloads forms from the year 2019 and creates preliminary visualizations
+Below are basic examples showing how to utilize the functions from package `jflp` in order to solve a common problem when researching labor data in Japan: the excel files from the Japan Bureau database  have distinctive and troublesome formatting.
+The examples specifically utilize Forms IV-7 and IV-9 from the database and begin making preliminary graphical visualizations to illustrate the basic use of the functions.
+These specific examples are from the year 2019.

 ``` r
 library(jflp)